txoof/slimpi_epd/docs/Screen_Layouts.md

 ## Screen Layouts
 Layouts determine what content is displayed and where on the screen.
 The layouts are stored in `slimpi/layouts.py`.
 Layouts are designed to work on any sized screen as they will adapt to the number of pixels available.

-Some layouts are too with information to fit well on a small display, but they *will* work.
+Some layouts are too dense with information to fit well on a small display, but they *will* work.

 Any of the following information can be displayed on the "Now Playing" screen of slimpi.
 ```